MacsiDigital/laravel-api-client/README.md

 	$posts = API::post()->where('created_at', '>', '2019-01-01')->where('created_at', '<', '2019-12-31')->get();
 ```

-At present we only cover the where and whereIn, the latter will only work with the ID field, but we intend to add more of the laravel where clauses, like whereBetween if we find there is support for this in API's.
+At present we only cover the where and whereIn, the latter will only work with the ID field, but we intend to add more of the laravel where clauses, like whereBetween if we find there is support for this in APIs.

-Now as noted all API's are different so generally we have to customise the filter logic.
+Now as noted all APIs are different so generally we have to customise the filter logic.

 First of all you need to create a Builder model that extends the Support/Builder model.